Dispatcher files sexual harassment suit against Santa Paula police chief

 In addition, between October and December last year, the suit alleges Walker forced the dispatcher to touch his genitals, fondled her and exposed himself while they were alone at the station and she was the only one working the department's radio and emergency dispatch system.

-Campbell said in an email Schladetzky was aware she had filed a public suit under her own name.
+Campbell said Schladetzky was aware she had filed a public suit under her own name.

 "She has filed a public lawsuit with her name on it, so her name is in the public domain associated with the allegations in her complaint."
 Campbell said in an email.
 "She could have filed it as a 'Jane Doe,' but specifically decided against doing so."

 Walker was hired by the City of Santa Paula early last year amid public protests and questions about the hiring process amidst the allegations.
-He oversees an agency of 33 regular sworn officers.
+He oversees an agency with about 48 employees, including some 29 regular sworn positions as well as civilian staff.
+His starting salary was $155,376.

+In a Zoom town hall shortly after he was hired by Santa Paula in February 2021, Walker addressed concerns about past accusations.

+"It’s not something I wish I had to deal with, but I’m a resilient person.
+I knew what I did do.
+I knew what I didn’t do," Walker said during the online community meeting.
+"I knew I didn’t do the things I had been accused of, and I know that I have a great deal of policing left in me."

 This story will be updated.